Zhegër incident: Aftermath

-Following the Zhegër incident, U.S. military officials conducted an investigation but chose not to escalate aggressive operations to root out weapons caches in the area.
+Following the Zegra incident, U.S. military officials conducted an investigation but chose not to escalate aggressive operations to root out weapons caches in the area.
 Colonel Kenneth Glueck, the commanding officer of the 26th MEU, stated that while military police would investigate the attack, the Marines would not conduct house-to-house searches for weapons unless specific intelligence guided them.
-A day later, on June 24, 1999, in Zhegër, ethnic Albanians looted and set fire to the property of Serbs who had fled the area.
+A day later, on June 24, 1999, in Zegra, ethnic Albanians looted and set fire to the property of Serbs who had fled the area.
 The Serbs were escorted out of the village by American NATO troops amidst the unrest.
 The broader mission in Kosovo remained focused on ensuring the safety of returning refugees and maintaining the fragile peace between ethnic groups.
 U.S. brigadier general John Craddock, the commander of Task Force Falcon, which was responsible for the American sector in Kosovo, described the incident as part of a larger challenge posed by groups unwilling to accept the new peace agreement.
 These "rogue elements" were present on both the Serb and Albanian sides, and NATO forces had to balance their efforts to protect all ethnic groups while maintaining neutrality.